Identity Hub

 end

-TC --> JWT["Signed JWT Token
+TC --> JWT["Signed JWT Token<br>with permissions"]

 This approach moves authorization decisions to the token issuance time rather than request time, reducing runtime latency and eliminating the need for applications to maintain their own permission stores.